 The season 2014 started with 24 hours of Daytona.
 Rahal competed with RLL Racing's BMW Z4 GTE, alongside Dirk Muller, Dirk Werner and John Edwards.
 They finished 4th in the GTLM class.
 In the 2014 IndyCar Series, the results were similar to the previous year, with just one podium at the streets of Detroit and 20th place in the final standings.

-Racing for the title until the end of the season
+2015 - fighting for the title until the last race

 In the 2015 IndyCar Series season, Graham Rahal was the one of the championship title contenders.
 He won at Auto Club Speedway and Mid-Ohio Sports Car Course.
 Two races before the end of the season, with two victories and four more podiums, Rahal was second in the points.
 At Pocono Raceway, in a tragic race when Justin Wilson was killed, Rahal finished 20th, but he remained among six drivers who had mathematical chance to win the title.
 At the season finale at Sonoma, Rahal finished 18th and dropped to 4th place in the final standings.